outfoxxed/hy3/README.md

 ### Nix
 #### Using the home-manager module
-Assuming you use hyprland's home manager module, you can easily integrate hy3, as hy3 provides a home manager module that exposes the `wayland.windowManager.hyprland.plugins.hy3.enable` option.
+Assuming you use hyprland's home manager module, you can easily integrate hy3 by adding it to the plugins array.

 ```nix
 # flake.nix